microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     [2021-06-26T19:45:53.577Z] Timer required for 147 seconds
     [2021-06-26T19:45:53.746Z] Executed 'Functions.text-to-timer' (Succeeded, Id=f68bfb90-30e4-47a5-99da-126b66218e81, Duration=1750ms)
     ```

+    The call to curl will return the following:

+    ```output
+    HTTP/1.1 200 OK
+    Date: Tue, 29 Jun 2021 01:14:11 GMT
+    Content-Type: text/plain; charset=utf-8
+    Server: Kestrel
+    Transfer-Encoding: chunked

+    {"seconds": 147}
+    ```

+    The number of seconds for the timer is in the `"seconds"` value.

 > 💁 You can find this code in the [code/functions](code/functions) folder.